 This document contains information which is essential to the administration of the OSPI-Developed assessment for social studies and educational technology.
-This assessment is an ideal culminating project that teaches students how the study of different cultural groups helps to make connections with their community, country and the world.
-Developed by teachers in Washington State, this assessment is designed to measure learning of selected standards for both social studies and educational technology.
+This assessment is an ideal culminating project for the study of how the movement of people has shaped the world.
+Developed by teachers in Washington State, this assessment is designed to measure learning of selected standards for social studies and educational technology.